Game-Development-Resources/Autotile-47/README.md

 }
 ```

-*Note: If an object has already been found for a given direction, GameMaker will skip running the position_meeting() function, which saves on computation.*
+*Note: If an object has already been found for a given direction, GameMaker will skip running the position_meeting() function, which saves on computation time.*

-Next, we add up the individual direction bit values.
+Next, we add up all the bit values that the code above collected.

 ```
 bit_count = up + right + down + left;